Federal Reserve holds interest rate, defying pressure from Trump

 Breaking News Emails

-The Federal Reserve announced Wednesday it would not make any change to the current interest rate, despite multiple exhortations from President Donald Trump that the central bank should slash rates in order to support the nation's nearly decade-long economic expansion.
+The Federal Reserve announced Wednesday it would not make any change to the current interest rate, despite multiple exhortations from President Donald Trump that the central bank should slash rates in order to support the nation's almost decadelong economic expansion.

 Fed officials voted 9-1 to keep the benchmark lending rate at between 2.25 percent and 2.5 percent, where it has been since December 2018.
 The Fed has not cut interest rates in more than a decade.